 Her experience of the pain is revealed here in an image drawn to represent her physical sensations.
 The image shows pain radiating in every direction from her lumbar spine, completely engulfing her hip area.

-Mulahdra chakra normally situated at the base of the spine.
+On the upper left at the back of her heart sits a four petaled lotus, which to her symbolized the Mulahdra chakra normally situated at the base of the spine.
 Positioned at her heart, it represented a need to pay more loving attention to her own security, grounding, self care.

-, just on top of her adrenal gland, sits an outward moving spiral path, which suggested two things to her: that she was pushing herself too hard - leading to physical and emotional depletion and exhaustion, and that she needed to be present to her emotions in a more effective way.
+On the right, just on top of her adrenal gland, sits an outward moving spiral path, which suggested two things to her: that she was pushing herself too hard - leading to physical and emotional depletion and exhaustion, and that she needed to be present to her emotions in a more effective way.

-!
+After the first image had been drawn, another image immediately came to her: an angry, stressed out, stomping little man living in her back!
 He was mostly head and had only a little stick body, making him seem stuck and impotent.
 This stuckness and impotence reflected her own body's high level of tension and paradoxical collapse.
-The dots covering her skin show her tense, nervous, and prickly disposition
+The dots covering her skin show her tense, nervous, and prickly disposition - which she related to another symptom: her itching excema.

 She decided to give expression to these images and sensations through embodied imagination and authentic movement.
 Afterward, she journaled about all of it.